CURocketEngineering/avionics-2019/main/README.md

     13. recover():state.cpp
         * communication_sendState(RECOVER): communication.cpp
         * state = IDLE
-    14. EEPROM.put():?
+    * EEPROM.put()
+      * If state change

 ### Questions for Foster
 1. How do we make/run the program?
-2. How do we debug the program? main.ino
+2. How do we debug the program?
+main.ino
     71: why byte? a: less memory than int
     74-96: why +=?
 ninedof.cpp
     25: ifndefs for SIM?
-In almost all _read() function what does util.h do?
+In almost all _read() function
+what does util.h do?